Thomas Jefferson Building: Art

-According to the Records of the Columbia Historical Society, Bernard Green, who played an important role on the interior design of the building, viewed the interior art as necessary “to fully and consistency carry out the monumental design and purpose of the building”.
+According to the Records of the Columbia Historical Society, Bernard Green, who played an important role on the interior design of the building, viewed the interior art as necessary "to fully and consistency carry out the monumental design and purpose of the building".

 Art and sculptures can be found in and throughout the Jefferson Building.
 Representatives of the National Sculpture Society met with Casey and Green during the building's construction to select the sculptors for the Library's statues and figures.
 In 1894, 20 American sculptors were extended commissions and 19 accepted.
 In total, more than fifty American painters and sculptors produced commissioned works of art.

-The Main Reading Room, circular in shape, is surrounded by eight giant marble columns that are each decoratively topped with a large statue of a female figure.
-The 8 statues each represent different aspects of knowledge and are symbols of civilization, including: Religion, Commerce, History, Art, Philosophy, Poetry, Law, and Science.
-Pendentives rest above each symbolic statue, with a quote from a notable author/work relating to each aspect.
+The Main Reading Room, circular in shape, is crowned by the library's central dome, the underside decorated with murals painted by Edwin Blashfield in 1896.
+In the dome's center, on the underside of the lantern, is a female figure representing Human Understanding, shown in the process of pulling a veil back from over her face, symbolizing the end of ignorance.
+Surrounding her, and ringing the base of the lantern, is a mural called "The Evolution of Civilization", depicting 12 winged figures that each represent a different historical culture or period, as well as what was considered to be their major contribution to human knowledge.
+These figures are Egypt (written records), Judea (religion), Greece (philosophy), Rome (administration), Islam (physics), The Middle Ages (modern languages), Italy (fine arts), Germany (the art of printing), Spain (discovery), England (literature), France (emancipation), and America (science).

-Additionally, there are 16 bronze statues on raised balustrades overlooking the floor of the Main Reading Room.
-These statues "pay homage to men whose lives symbolized the thought and activity represented by the plaster statues.".
+Around the perimeter of the Main Reading Room are eight large marble columns that are each decoratively topped with a large plaster statue of a female figure, each representing a different aspect of knowledge and civilization.
+Pendentives rest above each symbolic statue, with a quote from a notable author or literary work relating to each aspect.
+Additionally, below these 8 symbolic statues are an additional 16 bronze statues on the raised balustrades overlooking the Main Reading Room, flanking the specific aspects they are meant to correlate with.
+These portrait statues "pay homage to men whose lives symbolized the thought and activity represented by the plaster statues."
 The subjects were chosen by Ainsworth Rand Spofford, Librarian of Congress from 1864 to 1897.

-Details of each of the symbolic and portrait statues are included in the table below.
+Details of each of the symbolic statues and their accompanying portrait statues are included in the table below.